University of Chicago Divinity School

 Robert Porwoll is a PhD student in the History of Christianity at the University of Chicago Divinity School.
 He holds a BA from Wheaton College and an MA from Saint Louis University.
 His dissertation, "Parisian Pedagogies: The Educational Debates between Abelard, Hugh of St. Victor, Peter Lombard, and John of Salisbury," examines how these pre-university, proto-scholastic teachers articulated seminal pedagogical paths that exerted great influence on later thinkers, within and without the university.
 He is currently a Junior Fellow at the Martin Marty Center for the Public Understanding of Religion.

 Peter J. Casarella is Associate Professor of Systematic Theology and World Religions and World Church at the University of Notre Dame.
 He received his PhD in Religious Studies at Yale University.
-Before coming to Notre Dame in 2013, Prof. Casarella served as professor of Catholic Studies at DePaul University where he was also the director of the Center for World Catholicism and Intercultural Theology.
+Before coming to Notre Dame in 2013, Casarella served as professor of Catholic Studies at DePaul University where he was also the director of the Center for World Catholicism and Intercultural Theology.
 He has taught previously at the University of Dallas and The Catholic University of America.
 He has published almost fifty essays in scholarly journals on a variety of topics—e.g., medieval Christian Neoplatonism, contemporary theological aesthetics, and the Hispanic/Latino presence in the U.S. Catholic Church.
 In 2005 he served as President of the Academy of Catholic Hispanic Theologians in the US (ACHTUS).
 He has edited or co-edited: Cuerpo de Cristo: The Hispanic Presence in the U.S. Catholic Church (1998), Christian Spirituality and the Culture of Modernity: The Thought of Louis Dupré (1998), Cusanus: The Legacy of Learned Ignorance (2006), and, most recently, A World for All?
 Global Civil Society in Political Theory and Trinitarian Theology (2011).
+He is author of Jesus Christ: The New Face of Social Progress and Word as Bread: Language and Theology in Nicholas of Cusa.

 Paul Mankowski, SJ is the Scholar-in-Residence at the Lumen Christi Institute.
 A native of South Bend, Indiana, and a member of the Society of Jesus, Paul Mankowski has an A.B. from the University of Chicago, an M.A. from Oxford, and a PhD in Semitic Philology from Harvard University.
 He taught for many years at the Pontifical Biblical Institute in Rome and has published in areas of language, theology, and the biblical text.